OperatorJack/Magicka-Expanded/Magicka Expanded Package/06 - Cortex Pack/ME - Cortex Pack - readme.txt

 ====Description====
 This mod adds these new magic effects:

+- Clone
-- CloneClones the target and makes them fight alongside you for the effect duration.
+Clones the target and makes them fight alongside you for the effect duration.
 The effect's magnitude is the level of actor that can be cloned.

 - Coalesce
 When present in a spell, gives the caster control over the spell projectile during projectile flight.